 A Wild Ride to Say the Least

-Those familiar winter activities like heading to the pub for a drink with friends or watching a game of footy are welcome sites with COVID-19 restrictions starting to ease.
+Those familiar winter activities like heading to the pub for a drink with friends or watching a game of footy are a welcome sight with COVID-19 restrictions starting to ease.

 We’ve been ‘through the wringer’, and a lot of Australians are yearning to get back into a routine.

 Australia has made good progress stopping the threat of COVID-19.
 Consideration is now firmly focussed on re-opening the economy.